 There are a variety of reasons patients may see a dermatologist for a skin surgery.
 You may have a skin cancer that requires excision, or perhaps you have a benign growth such as a cyst or a lipoma (growth under the skin comprised of fatty tissue) that has become symptomatic or bothersome.
-It could also be that you have had earrings that have torn through the earlobe.
 Regardless of the reason, you will feel comfortable with the training and experience the Alamo Heights Dermatology team offers to perform your surgical dermatology needs.

 What you may expect when having a Surgical Dermatology Procedure: